Compare any two graphics cards:

 Intro

-Compare all that to the Radeon R7 240, which makes use of a 28 nm design.
-AMD has set the core frequency at 730 MHz.
-The DDR3 memory is set to run at a speed of 900 MHz on this specific card.
-It features 320 SPUs as well as 20 Texture Address Units and 8 Rasterization Operator Units.
+Compare that to the Radeon R7 240, which uses a 28 nm design.
+AMD has clocked the core frequency at 730 MHz.
+The DDR3 RAM works at a frequency of 900 MHz on this card.
+It features 320 SPUs along with 20 Texture Address Units and 8 Rasterization Operator Units.

 Display Graphs